1amGenius/HeyNastaran/README.md

 3. Commit your changes (`git commit -am 'Add feature'`)
 4. Push to the branch (`git push origin feature/my-feature`)
 5. Open a Pull Request

+---

+## 📄 License

+This project is licensed under the [MIT License](LICENSE) — see the [LICENSE](LICENSE) file for details.

+The MIT License is a permissive open-source license that allows you to:

+- Use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the project.
+- Include this project in your own projects, even commercially.

+⚠️ **Disclaimer:** The software is provided "as-is", without warranty of any kind.
+Use it at your own risk.